-In our experience, the best approach to pricing is to focus on two things: your costs and target market.
+In our experience, the best approach to pricing is to focus on three things: your costs, target market, and perceived value.
 Knowing your costs—including supplies, equipment, and overhead—is essential for making a profit and growing your business.
 Planning around your target market and being aware of your perceived value helps you hit the right price for your customer base.

-Before setting prices, you’ll need to know how much each candle costs to produce.
-Knowing your costs is crucial because even a small expense can make a big difference in your profitability–this isn’t an area you want to estimate!
+Before setting prices, you need to know how much each candle costs to produce.
+Knowing your costs is crucial because even a small miscalculation can make a big difference in your profitability–this isn’t an area you want to estimate!

 In this guide, we’ll calculate three types of costs:

 It’s important to crunch the numbers to know your bottom line.
 Once you know your costs, you’ll know how to price your products to not only recoup your costs, but to make a profit.

 To help out, we’ll use an example.
 Say you operate a candle business and make batches of 135 soy candles to sell on Etsy using Medium Straight Sided Jars.
 To arrive at your total cost to produce each candle, you’ll need to calculate your variable and fixed costs.